Structural Requirements of Good Government

 Ministers nominated by the Premier and confirmed by the Legislature.

-The Premier nominating Ministers separate from the Members of the Legislature, yet with each Minister requiring confirmation by the Members, ensures that while Ministers are approved by the Premier and Members, they are not limited to Members of the Legislature as in N.S.W.
+The Premier nominating Ministers separate from the Members of the Legislature, yet with each Minister requiring confirmation by the Members, ensures that while Ministers are approved by the Premier and Members, they are not limited to Members of the Legislature as in N.S.W. and Victoria.
 This allows consideration of a vastly wider range of capable candidates, while removing the possibility of biased appointment of Members of the Legislature as an exchange of favours between the Premier and Members.

 Judiciary